 Manufacturers of Low-Divide Sinks

-- Kohler.
-As mentioned, Kohler developed the low-divide sink carrying the brand-name Smart Divide.
+- Kohler: Kohler developed the low-divide sink carrying the brand-name Smart Divide.
 It's made of enameled cast iron and comes in four models.
 Kohler provides the most choices in low-divide sinks, though they are also the most expensive.

-- Elkay.
-Elkay makes a variety of low-divide sinks in stainless steel and quartz.
+- Elkay: U.S.-based brand Elkay makes a variety of low-divide sinks in stainless steel and quartz.

-- Swanstone makes a quartz under-mount sink with a low divider.
+- Swanstone: Swanstone makes an under-mount sink with a low divider with its signature Swanstone material.

-- Blanco's Performa Silgranit is that company's low-divide sink.
-The material is 80% granite.
+- Blanco: Blanco's Performa Silgranit is that company's low-divide sink series.
+The material is composed of 80-percent granite.

-- Ruvati makes stainless steel low-divide sinks with a divider this is about 4 inches lower than the full height of the sink.
-There are both 50-50 sinks (both basins the same width), as well as 60-40 sinks (with one basin occupying 60 percent, the other 40 percent, of the total sink width).
+- Ruvati: Ruvati makes stainless steel low-divide sinks with a divider this is about 4 inches lower than the full height of the sink.
+There are both fifty-fifty sinks (both basins are of the same width), as well as sixty-forty sinks (with one basin occupying 60-percent, the other 40-percent, of the total sink width).